evjan/stripetime/README.md

 StripeTime
 ===
 A tool for breaking down instructional videos into flash cards to make it easier to study.
 I use it for Brazilian Jiu-Jitsu, hence the name (you get stripes and/or new belts at gradings).

-Todo
---
-- add Submissions from closed guard
-- videos start slower in prod, so first question pauses too early
-- Not responsive
-- Doesn't work in FF

-Nice to haves
-- Re-add admin
-- Play the video and select the start and end points in admin mode
-- Check if admin

 Description
 --